Elasticity Math

 Dr. Staffan Canback, Tellusant

-This is my most popular substance-oriented post ever.
+To my pleasant surprise, this is my most popular substance-oriented post ever.
+There is hope.

 I sometimes get the question “why do you use logarithms when calculating elasticities?”
 Rather than answering each time, I decided to answer once and point people to this post.
 Ask many, answer once.